Valerie Cossette Stuns In A Tiny Blue Dress On Instagram

 She posed for the picture while soaking up the sun, sitting next to a swimming pool with her feet submerged in the water.
 The model opted for minimal makeup and accessorized with a pair of shades to pull off a very chic look.

-As of this writing, the picture has racked up almost 62,000 likes and about 650 comments which shows that fans fell in love with the hot snap.
+As of this writing, the picture has racked up almost 62,000 likes and about 650 comments, which shows that fans fell in love with the hot snap.

 Apart from her fans, her fellow models Zhara Nilsson and Valeria Orsini also liked the picture to show their appreciation and support for Valerie, a trend that is becoming quite popular among Instagram models.